Decedis/Bitter/README.md

 - [ ] Hashtag rendering in comments, posts, and search
 - [x] Profile route
 - [ ] Profile view with posts and comments
+- [ ] Toast pop-ups for bookmark creation, pos creation, and post deletion.
+- [ ]

 ## Code TODO